Sjking2025/Library_Management_System/README.md

 *   Deploy the project to your Apache Tomcat server.
 *   Access the application in your web browser at `http://localhost:8080/LibraryManagementSystem/`.

-## 📸 Screenshots

-*(Add screenshots of the application here to showcase the user interface and features.)*

 ## 🤝 How to Contribute

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: